 Whether you plan to attend the annual meeting or not, we urge you to vote by proxy.
 All shares represented by valid proxies that we receive through this solicitation, and that are not revoked, will be voted in accordance with your instructions on the proxy card or as instructed via Internet or telephone.
-You may specify (i) whether your shares should be voted for or withheld for each nominee for director, (ii) whether your shares should be voted for, against or abstain with respect to auditor ratification and say-on-pay and (iii) whether future say-on-pay votes should occur every one, two or three years.
+You may specify (i) whether your shares should be voted for or withheld for each nominee for director and (ii) whether your shares should be voted for, against or abstain with respect to auditor ratification and say-on-pay.
 If you properly submit a proxy without giving specific voting instructions, your shares will be voted in accordance with the Board of Directors' recommendations as noted below.
 Voting by proxy will not affect your right to attend the annual meeting.
 If your shares are registered directly in your name through our stock transfer agent, Computershare Trust Company, N.A., or you have stock certificates registered in your name, you may vote: